Highly Capable Education

-Students in grades 1-12 are referred in the fall for testing; kindergarten students are tested in mid-winter.
-Students who are referred to the Highly Capable Program will have a cognitive assessment administered by a Differentiation Specialist or Guidance Counselor and other standardized academic assessments will also be reviewed.
+Kindergarten students will be tested in early winter, and the referral window and testing for current BISD 1st - 11th grade students will occur in spring 2020.
+ALL 2nd grade students will be screened in spring 2020.
+No student may be assessed for highly capable services more than once in a school year.
+Students who are referred to the Highly Capable Program will have a cognitive assessment administered by a Highly Capable Teacher or Guidance Counselor and other standardized academic assessments will also be reviewed.
 When BISD receives the results, parents/guardians will be notified whether or not the student will continue in the qualification process.
 Those who continue may be asked to participate in additional evaluations.